lueckenlab/scAtlasTb_Tutorial/README.md

 total                        66
 ```

-You can ignore any warnings before the yellow Snakemake log.
+You can ignore any warnings that appear before the yellow Snakemake log.
 Inspect the config file under `configs/qc.yaml` to see which steps are included in the workflow and how they match with the dry-run output.
 Consider adjusting the workflow in the config e.g. if you have limited resources and want to simplify the workflow.